Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/movement/Orge-movement.rst

  - the environment, including the terrain (ex: Road Terrain)
  - the species of the moving creature
  - the characteristics of the creature, including its Movement Ability
- - the state of the creature, including its fatigue, itself modulated notably by the carried weight
+ - the state of the creature, including its physical fatigue, itself modulated notably by the carried weight and by its health and wounds, and its mental fatigue

 After a movement, the fields of perception of the creature are updated.